linagora/linshare/documentation/EN/installation/linshare-install-centos-7.md

 The default profile is jcloud with filesystem for tests purpose.

 > Note:<br/>
-   - We only use JackRabbit for the transition, it is deprecated.
+   * We only use JackRabbit for the transition, it is deprecated.<br/>

 To __start LinShare__, start the Tomcat service :